 Fly Fishing on the Tongariro River at Riverbirches Lodge (above)

 We like to golf (or pretend too) just to walk the groomed fairways, admire the dramatic views, drive the cart and support the serious.
-For golf aficionados, just as much attention has gone into the architecture of these "top courses in the world" as the lodges on-site at Kauri Cliffs, Capes Kidnappers and The Kinloch Club.
+For golf aficionados, just as much attention has gone into the architecture of these "top courses in the world" as the lodges on-site at The Kinloch Manor.

 What we also do in the Fall is eat. a lot.
 Seasonal produce is abundant, local, fresh and colourful.
-Carefully foraged from extensive much-loved gardens on a daily basis by the Chefs of Otahuna Lodge, Huka Lodge and The Marlborough Lodge and presented on daily changing menus for our enjoyment and pleasure.
+Carefully foraged from extensive much-loved gardens on a daily basis by the in-house Chef's at all of the Luxury Lodges of New Zealand and presented on daily changing menus for our enjoyment and pleasure.

-Created from a selection of the following (Nth to Sth): The Lodge at Kauri Cliff The Landing Huka Lodge Breckenridge Lodge The Farm at Cape Kidnappers Treetops Estate Poronui The Marlborough Lodge Otahuna Estate Mahu Whenua Blanket Bay The Lindis
+Created from a selection of the following (Nth to Sth): The Landing Te Arai Lodge Breckenridge Lodge Treetops Estate The Kinloch Manor Poronui Mahu Whenua The Lindis

 For a curated itinerary featuring the very best luxury lodge experiences during Fall please email: